andy-minekeep-gg/banco-item-extension/README.md

 - `/banco_item reload` to reload the plugin's items, re-registering them

 > [!WARNING]
-> Please please please please do `/banco_item reload` when you do `/banco reload`, as item registered by this extension may be wiped by the reload.
+> Please please please please do `/banco_item reload` after you do `/banco reload`, as item registered by this extension may be wiped by the reload.